VonHeikemen/tinytina-js/README.md

   Disable the colors and format of the response body.

 ### Examples
-Assuming you somehow bundled project into a single file and make it executable with the name tinytina ([@zeit/ncc](https://github.com/zeit/ncc) can help you with that)
+Assuming you downloaded the release version and made it executable with the name tinytina.

 Running a single request:
 ```